-The modem router works with most USB-compliant external flash and hard drives.
-For the most up-to-date list of USB storage devices that the modem router supports, visit .
+The cable modem router works with most USB-compliant external flash and hard drives.
+For the most up-to-date list of USB storage devices that the cable modem router supports, visit https://kb.netgear.com/18985.

 Some USB external hard drives and flash drives require you to load the drivers onto the computer before the computer can access the USB device.
-Such USB devices do not work with the modem router.
+Such USB devices do not work with the cable modem router.

-The modem router supports the following file system types for full read/write access:
+The cable modem router supports the following file system types for full read/write access: